expenture/Expense/README.md

 ## Deploy

-This application is designed under The [Twelve-Factor](http://12factor.net/) pattern, making its deployment and operations on cloud platforms easy.
+This application is designed under [The Twelve Factor App](http://12factor.net/) pattern, making its deployment and operations on cloud platforms easy.

 ## API